Featured image credit: nytimes.com

-Of course, the holiday season’s biggest event is New Year’s Eve in Times Square.
-A million visitors from around the world attend this massive street party every Dec.
-31 to see the famed Waterford Crystal ball drop.
+Of course, New Year's Eve in Times Square is the main event of the holiday season.
+Every year on December 31st, a million people from all over the world attend this enormous street party to witness the renowned Waterford Crystal ball descend.

 Thousands of sailors descend on the streets of New York each year for Fleet Week, which gets out with the Parade of Ships in late May.

 The New York International Auto Show at the Jacob Javits Center also hosts a variety of yearly activities in the spring.

 Ship excursions, military displays, and free Broadway shows at the Intrepid Sea, Air, and Space Museum are the events taking place this week.

 NYC also hosts several significant sporting events each year.
 Naturally, the Yankees' and the Mets' season-opening games are popular springtime events.